lofar-astron/factor/docs/pipelines/source/facetselfcal.rst

 Facet Self-Calibration Operation
 ================================

+This section describes the self-calibration operation of Factor, denoted ``facetselfcal`` (see the flowchart in Figure :num:`factor-flowchart`).

 This operation performs self calibration on the facet calibrator.
 The pipeline parset for this operation is ``facetselfcal_pipeline.parset``.

 .. note::